Lightspace-Official/lightX-DevBox/README.md

 You can download more GLIP packages by looking and searching for what package you need.
 For the packages list, see our wiki.

-## Build support (only for v2) (BETA)
+## Build support (only for l2) (BETA)
-lX can build for Windows, but it is still in BETA, you can build by first opening lightX DB Terminal, then type 'install pkg' then 'compiler' and the wait for it to complete, then 'cd' then 'compiler' after 'run program' and then 'lx requirementsments.txt', this command will download and install all the pip packages you need for the compiler.After, 'run program', and lastly, type 'run.lxp'.
+lX can build for Windows, but it is still in BETA, you can build by first opening lightX DB Terminal, then type 'install pkg' then 'compiler' and the wait for it to complete, then 'cd' then 'compiler' after 'run program' and then 'lx requirementsments.txt', this command will download and install all the pip packages you need for the compiler.
+After, 'run program', and lastly, type 'run.lxp'.
 This will open our GUI compiler, which you can use to compile .lxp programs.

 ### Use Windows CMD
 To use this you must edit the PATH so it directs you to the root directory of lightX, you can do this by opening the app called 'Edit system varibles', on this page click Path then Edit, then press 'new' and enter the directory of lightX, which usually is 'C:\Program Files (x86)\lightX DevBox'.
 Now you can type 'lightX' in the CMD to launch lightX!

-### LASM Support (only for v2) (BETA)
+### NASM Support (only for v2) (BETA)
-lightX DevBox supports LASM (lightX Assembler) to make and build .asm files.
+lightX DevBox supports NASM (lightX Assembler) to make and build .asm files.
 Use this feature by installing the module called `lasm` and this will modify the main lightX code to build .asm files.
-This feature is still in BETA.
+This feature is still in BETA & will most likely be released in our lX 2 launch.

 ## Commands
 * mk program - Opens the IDE for you to make a new lxp program